What to do if you’re retired and in debt

 Once you reach retirement, your income should be relatively steady.
 As well as the fixed monthly payments you receive from your state pension, hopefully you’ll also be drawing a regular income from a workplace pension.

-But if you’re still carrying debt in retirement, the repayments can eat into the money you’ve got left for the essentials like food and bills.
+But if you’re still carrying debt in retirement, the repayments can eat into the money you’ve got left for essentials like food and bills.

 1. Basic budgeting exercise